 Coakley has also won two Associated Press awards.
 A New York state native, she is a magna cum laude graduate of Quinnipiac University in Hamden, Connecticut.
 She currently resides in Manhattan.

-Justine Ward joined SNY in 2016 as an anchor and reporter contributing to its sports and entertainment news shows "GEICO SportsNite" and "Daily News Live."
-Ward also currently serves at the network's sideline reporter for UConn Women's basketball coverage on SNY.
+Justine Ward joined SNY in 2016 as an anchor and reporter and in 2019 became the host of SNY's new evening sports and entertainment show, The Thread.
+Ward has also served at the network's sideline reporter for UConn Women's basketball coverage on SNY.